-For instance, when your child goes to a party and he hovers around the food table, eating as much as he can.
+If your child can’t control his eating when forbidden foods are allowed or available, like when your child goes to a party and he hovers around the food table, eating as much as he can.

 Ultimately, food restriction undermines your child’s ability to regulate his eating and can cause all sorts of problems with eating.